Prepare your Microsoft 365 tenant

 Enable custom Teams apps and turn on custom app uploading

-If you've set up a Microsoft 365 Developer Program instant sandbox or a configurable sandbox with the Teams sample data pack, you can skip the steps to enable sideloading.
+If you've set up a Microsoft 365 Developer Program instant sandbox or a configurable sandbox with the Teams sample data pack, you can skip the steps to enable custom app upload.
 The Upload custom apps setting is enabled by default in the Teams sample data pack.

-To turn on the custom app uploading or sideloading for your developer tenant:
+To turn on the custom app uploading for your developer tenant:

-Sign in to Microsoft 365 admin center with your admin credentials.
+Sign in to Microsoft Teams admin center with your admin credentials.

 It can take up to 24 hours for the Teams option to appear.
 You can upload your custom app to a Teams environment for testing and validation in that time.